JoshuaOpolko/joshuaopolko.github.io/_posts/2020-07-13-stormland-vive-knuckles-oculus-revive.md

 * HTC Vive Headset
 * [BaseStation ver 1.0](https://www.vive.com/eu/accessory/base-station/)

-#### Installation
+#### Installation:
 1. Install Oculus and Revive by following the steps in the Installation section of the github page here: https://github.com/LibreVR/Revive
 2. Purchase Stormland from the Oculus Store

-In case your game will not install, there is a bug with the Oculus software where you can't save the games in the same location as the Oculus software (c:\program files\Oculus).
+There is a bug with the Oculus software that results in the inability to install any software purchased from [Oculus](https://www.oculus.com/experiences/rift/).
+If you experience this bug you must set a new location for your Oculus saved games.
+After doing this the games will install and run normally.

+Ensure that the location you are saving your downloaded Oculus games to is not _C:\Program Files\Oculus_.

-To resolve this, follow the steps to change the location as outlined here:
+To set a new location for your saved games, follow the steps in the link below:

 https://www.windowscentral.com/how-change-where-you-save-oculus-rift-games-your-pc

-Create a new folder for the game location or just put it in Documents or wherever you want other than the Program Files / Oculus location.
+Create a new folder for the game location or just put it in Documents or wherever you want other than _C:\Program Files\Oculus_.

 #### Configure:
 Control Bindings (Steam Workshop)